 - The personal data have been collected in relation to the offer of information society services referred to in Article 8 (1) GDPR.

-If one of the above-mentioned reasons applies and a data subject wishes to have personal data stored by STP Informationstechnologie AG erased, the data subject may contact an employee of the data controller at any time.
-The employee of STP Informationstechnologie AG will arrange for the request for erasure to be complied with immediately.
+If one of the above-mentioned reasons applies and a data subject wishes to have personal data stored by STP Informationstechnologie GmbH erased, the data subject may contact an employee of the data controller at any time.
+The employee of STP Informationstechnologie GmbH will arrange for the request for erasure to be complied with immediately.

 e) Right to restriction of processing